 Regardless of a child’s age or Key Stage, we focus on values.
 Pupils in our international school are taught about the importance of community, friendship, doing their best for themselves and others, and caring for their environment.
 This helps ensure that they work together supportively and look out for one another.

-Expatriate pupils or children holding foreign passports can enter the international elementary school from six years old and up.
+Expatriate pupils or children holding foreign passports can enter the international elementary school from six years old.
 Many will choose to come directly after graduating from our kindergarten, but we understand that our local community is constantly changing and therefore have entry points in every year group.
 Parents can simply apply online and school staff will arrange a tour of the campus to show them the facilities and answer questions.
-The below information about the school is brief as we like to share additional information in person as much as possible.
+The information below about the school is brief as we like to share additional information in person as much as possible.

 Students entering Grades 1-5 follow a curriculum modelled on Key Stages 1 and 2 of the English National Curriculum.
-This is centred on literacy and maths, as research shows that these are the cornerstones to a successful education.
-Pupils also study science and topic (a combination of geography and history), while the school also has specialist teaching in expressive arts and physical education.
-We mix the best of both western and eastern teaching practise and encourage students to fully embrace their local culture.
-All students in the school study Chinese to a level differentiated for their ability.
+This is centred on literacy and maths, as research shows that these are the cornerstones of a successful education.
+Pupils also study science and topic (a combination of geography and history), while the School also has specialist teaching in expressive arts and physical education.
+We mix the best of both western and eastern teaching practice and encourage students to embrace fully their local culture.
+All students in the school study Chinese to a level appropriate for their ability and experience.

 As pupils progress to Key Stage 3, they enter the international secondary school where they will continue to study the English National Curriculum with the addition of Mandarin.
 We also increase the amount of specialist teaching to ensure that students are stretched and challenged by experts in their subjects.